jeffhandley/QuickReactions/_tutorial/18-jsx-pages.md

     500)
 </pre>

-Just to make sure this actually worked, the `&lt;HelloWorld&gt;` message was changed slightly.
+Just to make sure this actually worked, the `<HelloWorld>` message was changed slightly.
 But yeah, this worked like a charm!

 [Next » Going Isomorphic](19-isomorphic)